 \subsection{System}

-In our work, we consider a two-dimensional quantum system, whose Hamiltonian H is parametrized as \hbox{$H(E)=\text{diag}(0,E)$} with $E\geq 0$ (which can be assumed without any loss of generality).
+In this paper we consider a two-dimensional quantum system whose Hamiltonian is parameterized as \(H(E) = \operatorname{diag}(0, E)\) with \(E \ge 0\), which can be assumed without loss of generality.
 The initial (and final) Hamiltonian is given by $H(E_0)$.
-Both the initial state $\rho = (1-p^{\mathrm{in}},p^{\mathrm{in}})$ and the final state $\sigma = (1-p^{\mathrm{out}},p^{\mathrm{out}})$ are assumed to be diagonal in the Hamiltonian basis (i.e., there are no coherence terms).
-Likewise, we consider only positive (inverse) ambient temperatures $\beta >0$, which are fixed.
+Both the initial state $\rho = (1-p_{\mathrm{IN}},p_{\mathrm{IN}})$ and the final state $\sigma = (1-p_{\mathrm{OUT}},p_{\mathrm{OUT}})$ are assumed to be diagonal in the Hamiltonian basis (i.e., there are no coherence terms).
+Likewise, we consider only positive (inverse) ambient temperatures $\beta$, which are fixed (and finite).
 For any given energy $E$, the partition function $Z_E$ is given by $Z_E = 1 + e^{-\beta E}$.
 The thermal state (also referred to as the equilibrium or the Gibbs state) is

 with